 MaxCare Service Plan Details

-|Covered Systems||The parts MaxCare covers include the engine, transmission, drivetrain, electronics, electrical systems, steering, suspension, cooling system, and climate control.|
+|Covered systems||The parts MaxCare covers include the engine, transmission, drivetrain, electronics, electrical systems, steering, suspension, cooling system, and climate control systems.|

-|MaxCare Cost||Your CarMax warranty cost can be added to the amount you’re financing, so you can pay for it over time (with interest).
+|MaxCare cost considerations||Your CarMax warranty cost can be added to the amount you’re financing, so you can pay for it over time (with interest).
 Or, it can be paid for in full upfront.|

 |Deductible||Each time you bring your car in for a repair, you’ll pay an agreed-upon deductible.
 The lowest possible deductible is $50.
-In most states, this deductible is reduced to $0 if you have your vehicle serviced at CarMax or a certified RepairPal facility.|
+In most states, this deductible is reduced to $0 if you have your vehicle serviced at a CarMax or a certified RepairPal service center.|

-|When to Buy||You can only purchase MaxCare at the time of your CarMax vehicle purchase.
+|When to buy||You can only purchase MaxCare at the time of your CarMax vehicle purchase.
 The vehicle may still be under its factory warranty at this time, depending on its age and mileage.|

 |Transferability||MaxCare coverage is transferable if you sell your car, but restrictions apply.|

-|Roadside Assistance||MaxCare includes 24/7 emergency roadside assistance up to $100 per occurrence.
+|Roadside assistance||MaxCare includes 24/7 emergency roadside assistance of up to $100 per occurrence.
 However, replacement items aren’t included.
 For example, if you have a flat tire or run out of gas, you pay for the tire replacement or the fuel.|

-|Rental Reimbursement||CarMax will cover your rental car up to $40 a day for 7 days while it’s in the repair shop.|
+|Rental reimbursement||CarMax will cover up to $40 a day toward rental car reimbursement for 7 days while it’s in the repair shop.|

-|Repair Facilities||You can use MaxCare at any repair facility certified by the National Institute for Automotive Service Excellence (ASE®).|
+|Repair facilities||You can use MaxCare at any repair facility certified by the National Institute for Automotive Service Excellence (ASE®).|

-|Direct Payment||MaxCare will pay the repair facility directly.|
+|Direct payment||MaxCare will pay the repair facility directly.|

-We recommend asking for a sample contract before you purchase a CarMax warranty.
+We recommend asking for a sample MaxCare contract before you purchase a CarMax warranty.
 That way, you can read about the coverage yourself and ask questions as needed.